 MORRISON: OK.
 And please, all you teachers out there, tell your kids that Christmas is coming this year.

 CONAN: David Morrison, an astrobiologist, space scientist at NASA.
 He answers questions for the Ask an Astrobiologist blog on NASA's website and joined us from the Ames Research Center at NASA.
 This is TALK OF THE NATION from NPR News.
 I'm Neal Conan in Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.